brownsys/paralegal-osdi-2025-artifact/README.md

   `timed-out.toml` configuration you can use to *just* check the experiment runs that time out.

+The output from the benchmark is written to `paralegal-bench/results`.
+For more information on the format see [Performance Benchmarker Output Format](#performance-benchmarker-output-format).
 Once the benchmarks have finished, generate the plots by running

 ```bash
 $ plotting/plot.py